Today Is the Day: Post-Relapse years (2005–2019)

-In December 2006, it was announced that former Hate Eternal drummer Derek Roddy had joined the band and would appear on their next studio album, Axis of Eden, released in 2007 through SuperNova Records, a label originally set up by Steve Austin to reissue out-of-print material of the band.
+In December 2006, it was announced that former Hate Eternal drummer Derek Roddy had joined the band and would appear on their next studio album, Axis of Eden.
+It was released in 2007 through SuperNova Records, a label originally set up by Steve Austin to reissue the band's out-of-print material.

 In 2007, a feature-length film based on the album Axis of Eden was produced by director David Hall.
 The film made its debut on September 13, 2007, the first day of the Axis of Eden tour.
-Shows during that tour consisted of footage of the film being played on a projector while the group performed.
+Shows during that tour included the film being projected while the group performed.
 To promote the film and tour, a section of the movie that included the track "IED" was made available on the internet as a music video.
 A second video, directed by Tate Steinsek, consisted of live footage from the tour and was released online.
 The film would later be made available for purchase as a digital download on November 2, 2008.

-In April 2010, it was confirmed Today Is the Day would join former AmpRep label mates Melvins, Boss Hog, and others at Amphetamine Reptile's 25th Anniversary bash in Minneapolis on August 28, 2010.
+In April 2010, it was confirmed Today Is the Day would join former labelmates Melvins, Boss Hog, and others at Amphetamine Reptile's 25th Anniversary celebration in Minneapolis on August 28, 2010.
 In July 2010 Black Market Activities Records announced that they were welcoming Today Is The Day to its roster.
 Black Market Activities released Today Is The Day's ninth studio album, Pain Is a Warning, in 2011.
 It was produced by Kurt Ballou of Converge.